merwaaan/merwaaan.github.com/_posts/2012-05-10-generating-random-terrain-value-noise.md

 to compute the height of pixel *P* of a given octave.
-To do so, we simply find in which square *P* is and interpolate the heights of its corners with respect to the distance from *P* to each corner. in the following illustration, *P* is the blue pixel and the corners of its square are red.
+To do so, we simply find in which square *P* is and interpolate the heights of its corners with respect to the distance from *P* to each corner. in the following illustration, *P* is the blue pixel which height we want to compute and the corners of its square are red.

 ![](/images/octave_square.png)